monsoonmaelstrom/book2/book2.md

 ### 36 - The Great Escape

-“Try,” Alex tells me again when I don’t immediately respond.
+“Try,” Alex demands again when I don’t immediately respond.

 Alex isn’t quite as impatient as Hazel, but he’s not far off either.
 It makes me wonder, because Alexandria doesn’t seem impatient at all.
 She seems like a snake hidden at the base of a rock—cold-blooded and content to lie in wait forever if that’s what it takes, and neither Alex nor Hazel are like that.

-“If it was you, Hazel would try,” he says.
+“If it was you, Hazel would try,” he pushes.

 I know she would.
 At least I can be sure that if this is the wrong move, and it makes the situation worse, we’ll both end up dead.
 I won’t have to live knowing I made the wrong decision and caused her death.

 “Fine,” I mutter.
-“I’ll try it.
+“I’ll try.
 How hard do you think I should… pull on it?”

 “As hard as you need to.
 If she was able to wake up on her own, she would have done it already.
 And she looks generally better now, so I don’t think you need to worry about…” Alex waves a hand ambiguously in the air.